-Eurobond is a fixed debt instrument that is issued in a currency that is required by the issuer but outside the borders of the currency’s country.
-They are not to be confused with Eurobonds (stable bonds) issued in the EU collectively by the State Members and European Central Banks.
-The eurobonds we are talking about is also known as external bonds because they are issued in external currencies in another country.
-They are usually attached to the currency they are issued, such as eurodollar bonds or euro-yen bonds.
+A Eurobond is a fixed debt instrument that is issued in a currency that is required by the issuer but outside the borders of the currency’s country.
+They are not to be confused with Eurobonds (stable bonds) issued in the EU collectively by the Member States and European Central Banks.
+The eurobonds we are talking about are also known as "external bonds" because they are issued in external currencies in another country.
+They are usually attached to the currency they are issued in, such as eurodollar bonds or euro-yen bonds.

-Eurobond is a unique fixed debt instrument due to its characteristics.
-As such, the bond currency is different from the local one of the country where it is issued.
-For example, a Japanese company can issue bonds in dollars, rather than their own currency, Yen, in Japan to raise capital in US dollars.
-In this case, the eurobond will be called eurodollar bonds because they are named based on the currency they are issued in.
-Eurobonds can be issued by a company, the state or syndicates.
+A Eurobond is a unique fixed debt instrument due to its characteristics.
+As such, the bond currency is different from the local currency of the country where it is issued.
+For example, a Japanese company can issue bonds in dollars, rather than its own currency, yen, in Japan to raise capital in US dollars.
+In this case, the eurobonds will be called eurodollar bonds because they are named based on the currency they are issued in.
+Eurobonds can be issued by a company, the state, or syndicates.
 They are handled by a syndicate of various financial bodies on the borrower’s behalf to underwrite and guarantee the purchase of the bonds.

-Many corporations and organisations benefit from eurobonds due to their flexibility in issuing in external currencies in their own country.
-The main reason for issuing eurobond is to raise capital in foreign currency to finance its operations.
-Imagine if a company in the US wants to enter the Chinese market to expand but does not have the capital in the local currency Yuan they need to invest.
-In such a case, the company can issue bonds in the US in Yuans in hopes for Yuan holders to buy the bonds and provide the capital it needs to enter the Chinese market.
-After the capital in Yuan is invested in China and it yields profit, the company can pay the lenders with fixed interest.
+Many corporations and organisations benefit from eurobonds due to their flexibility in issuing them in external currencies in their own country.
+The main reason for issuing a eurobond is to raise capital in a foreign currency to finance its operations.
+Imagine if a company in the US wants to enter the Chinese market to expand but does not have the capital in the local currency of Yuan.
+In such a case, the company can issue bonds in the US in Yuans in the hope of having Yuan holders buy the bonds and provide the capital it needs to enter the Chinese market.
+After the capital in Yuan is invested in China and yields a profit, the company can pay the lenders with fixed interest.